We’ve been enjoying the C Level Cirque hike for many years. It’s one of our favourite hikes in the Minnewanka Loop of Banff National Park.

 C Level Cirque Trailhead

 The C Level Cirque Trailhead is at the west end of the large Upper Bankhead parking lot near picnic table # 8.
-The C Level Cirque trail greets you with a sign waning about mining dangers along the trail.
+The C Level Cirque trail greets you with a sign warning about mining dangers along the trail.

 The Upper Bankhead Day Use area is just 11 minutes from Banff and over 1.5 hours from Calgary.
 You reach the Upper Bankhead parking lot by taking Lake Minnewanka Scenic Drive, which you exit onto from the TransCanada Highway 1.